We want to connect with you. Email firstname.lastname@example.org with general inquiries, or reach out to one of our staff below.

 Engagement SpecialistA natural networker, originally from Bangladesh, Muhit moved to Hamtramck in early 2016 to be with his wife after pursuing higher education in London.
 As an Engagement Specialist for the Opportunity Neighborhoods Banglatown team, Muhit led six months of community engagement in 2016, and continues to connect with residents across the neighborhood to build place-based community economic development strategies.
 He works to support community leaders to promote and build healthy, diverse neighborhoods, and increase capacity for social and economic change.

 AmeriCorps MemberElias M. Gutierrez is the founder, owner, and publisher of Latino Press, A minority-based business, headquartered in the heart of Detroit.
 Mr. Gutierrez has run the largest and most recognized Hispanic Media Company in Michigan for the last 23 years.
 A visionary businessman, Elias discovered the need for Spanish-language media, and decided to fulfill the needs of his community to be connected and well informed.
 He has transformed the presence, visibility and pride of the Detroit Hispanic community.
 As an AmeriCorps member with Global Detroit, Elias is connecting immigrant entrepreneurs with resources to launch and sustain main street businesses in Detroit

-AmeriCorps MemberDestiny Williams is a recent grad from Western Michigan University where she studied environmental studies and french.
-During her time there she discovered a passion for working in the community and non profit work.
-Before joining Global Detroit, Destiny worked as an AmeriCorps member for for Wayne State’s Urban Safety Project and United Way’s Meet and Eat Up Program, where she was later was promoted to the Vista manager.
+AmeriCorps MemberDestiny Williams is a recent graduate from Western Michigan University where she studied environmental studies and French.
+During her time there she discovered a passion for working in the community and nonprofit work.
+Before joining Global Detroit, Destiny worked as an AmeriCorps member for Wayne State’s Urban Safety Project and United Way’s Meet and Eat Up Program, where she was later was promoted to the Vista Manager.
 With Global Detroit, Destiny works to gather housing resources to establish or expand immigrant communities in the Detroit area.